 print *ptr Print the int value pointed to by ptr

 To print out a value stored in a hardware register:

 print $eax Print the value stored in the eax register

-display: automatically display the value of expression upon reaching a breakpoint.
+display: Automatically display the value of an expression upon reaching a breakpoint.
 The expression syntax is the same as the

 display <exp> Display value of <exp> at every breakpoint display i display array[i]

 x(examine memory): Display the contents of a memory location.
 This command is similar to

 x <memory address expression> x 0x5678 Examine the contents of memory location 0x5678 x ptr Examine the contents of memory that ptr points to x &temp Can specify the address of a variable (this command is equivalent to: print temp)